peterzimon/docs-api/handlebars-themes/helpers/utility/prev_next_post.md

 ### Description

-When in the scope of a post, you can call the next or previous post helper, which performs a query against the API to fetch the next or previous post in accordance with the chronological order of the blog.
+When in the scope of a post, you can call the next or previous post helper, which performs a query against the API to fetch the next or previous post in accordance with the chronological order of the site.

 Inside of the opening and closing tags of the `{{#next_post}}{{/next_post}}` or `{{#prev_post}}{{/prev-post}}` helper, the normal helpers for [outputting posts](/docs/post) will work, but will output the details of the post that was fetched from the API, rather than the original post.